tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

     Observations:
 ```

-Probably I could have done serious prompt engineering in the prompts.

-One way is to include a long list of ways ARC-AGI problems are solved.

-However, this is something that should be done after I score 6% on the leaderboard.

-I do not do this now because this will increase the context length and would require me more GPUs to train my LLMs.
+I describe some charactertics of my prompt

+- The deliverable is simple - write a function.
+    There is no requirement to use my predefined functions.
+    The model already knows how to transpose a matrix.
+- The assistant prefix.
+    The function signatures tells the model that is the input and output.
+    By ending with `Observations:`, I want the model to go straight into writing observations.
+- Input matrix.
+    I provide the inputs as numbers.
+    I think the tokenizer for the model I am using (`Qwen3-4B-Instruct-2507`) already treats individual numbers as a token each.
+    I also provide the transposed matrix.
+    I hope with the transposed matrix it is easier for the model to see which cells are above one another.
+- Input features.
+    I provide information on the matrix size.
+    I considered adding a lot more features, to inform the model what to try.
+    These are some features that I have considered - where the symmetry is, number of islands, the size of each islands, what the shapes are, repetition patterns.
+    However, I do not want to add these features early because it adds to the prompt input size.
+    With a longer prompt input size, I need more GPUs to finetune.
+    I want to prove that I am able to solve some problems first, before adding the features.

+I hope the model can work with this prompt and probably generate a function that is able to map the example input to the example output.
+If the function could map the example input to the example output without hardcoding, the function should be able to map the test input to the test output.

-# Training procedure
+## Training procedure

-This is the general training procedure.
+This is the training procedure I eventually settled with.

-- The last k tokens of the golden solution is redacted.
+- The last `k` tokens of the golden solution is redacted.
-- With the last k tokens missing, I sample the next token.
+- With the last `k` tokens missing, I sample the next token `{t}`.
+    The teacher token from the golden solution is added to the set of tokens.
-- For each token sampled, I do multiple rollouts.
+- For each token in `{t}`, I do multiple rollouts.
-    - For each rollout, the reward is one if the solution is correct.
+    - For each rollout, the rollout reward is one if the solution is correct.
 The reward is zero if the solution is wrong.
+    - The action reward for each token `t` is the average over its rollout rewards.
-- The advantage for each sampled token is calculated.
+- With the action rewards, the advantage for each sampled token `t` is calculated.
 - If the advantage is positive, I will train the model to increase the probability of generating the token.
 If the advantage is negative.
 I will train the model to decrease the probability of generating the token.
 - The value k is updated.
 Whether I increase or decrease k depends on the average reward.